What is EBITDA? Meaning, formulas and examples

 -

-Attract investors: Investors may choose to use EBITDA as a valuation tool because it cuts out variables that can cloud a business’s true financial performance.
+Attract investors: Investors may choose to use EBITDA as a valuation tool because it cuts out variables that can cloud a business’s overall financial performance.
 By focusing on operating results, EBITDA gives investors a clearer sense of whether the company is set up to deliver steady returns in the future.

 -